Home » Recipes » Course » Dips » 5 Minute Pea Hummus with Avocado

 To garnish –

-• 1 spring onion, thinly sliced lengthways and placed in a glass of cold water (this will make them curl up)
+• 1 scallion (spring onion), thinly sliced lengthways and placed in a glass of cold water (this will make them curl up)

 Instructions

 2. Blend the hummus.
-Add the defrosted peas, the avocado, 2 garlic cloves, 2 chopped spring onions, 2 tablespoons of lemon juice, 4 tablespoons of olive oil and 2 teaspoon of salt into the bowl of your food processor or blender.
+Add the defrosted peas, the avocado, 2 garlic cloves, 2 chopped scallions, the lemon juice, 4 tablespoons of olive oil and a big pinch of salt into the bowl of your food processor or blender.
 Blitz for 2 minutes, until a creamy hummus forms.
 Stop to scrape down the sides of the bowl a couple of times if needed to make sure everything is being blended evenly.

 3. Garnish and serve.
 Transfer the hummus to a serving plate and make a little dip in the middle with the back of a spoon.
-Add the curly spring onion and finish with the ½ tablespoon of dukkah.
-Serve with pita chips, sourdough crackers, your favourite crisps or use for a twist on avocado toast!
+Drizzle with a little olive oil (or ginger scallion sauce or chilli oil), then add the curly scallions and finish with a sprinkling of dukkah.
+Serve with pita chips, sourdough crackers, your favourite chips or use for a twist on avocado toast.

 Notes